wandb/weave/pr_todo.md

-PR Todos:
+Pages:

 - Object Page: Done
-- Objects Page: (Future)
 - ObjectVersions Page
 - ObjectVersion Page: Done
 - Type Page: Done
-- Types Page: (Future)
 - TypeVersion Page Done
 - TypeVersions Page: Done
 - Op Page: Done
-- Ops Page: (Future)
 - OpVersion Page: Done
 - OpVersions Page: Done
 - Call Page: Done
 - Calls Page: Done

-- Board Page: (Future)
-- Boards Page: (Future)
-- Table Page: (Future)
-- Tables: (Future)
-- Python API
+Python API

 - [ ] Need to update URLs

-- General
+General

-  - [ ] No tables save their filter state back to the URL
+- [ ] No Tables do not save their filter state back to the URL

-- Bugs:
+Bugs:

 - [ ] Do to static state, committing changes errors when attempting to load the new page.
 - [ ] Add to Dataset is broken - might be due to weird imports in server
 - [ ] Feedback does not save correctly

+Needs Cleanup:

+- [ ] Use of version hashes in filter - need to convert everything to uris
+- [ ] Various locations use context to get entity/project - this is bad as it assumes all links are within the same project

 ---